Read-The-Question/rtq-review/src/pages/md/owners/owner_bs_pr.md

 <div class='workings'>
 <div class='working'>

+As per the question,

 Let's find the difference between the consecutive terms of the sequence.

-The difference between the terms is $5$.
-Hence, the sequence would be:

 $
 \begin{matrix}